 The Summer Academic Resource Center (SARC) is available to all students throughout the summer for academic advising, tutoring, and workshops.
 Academic advisors assist students with course selection, selecting and changing of grading options, and much more.
 Tutoring and workshops are available in most subject areas.
 Many students in the program use SARC resources to improve their writing and to get support in their academic courses.

 In addition, the Veteran Accelerator program plans speakers from both university and military backgrounds to share their knowledge and expertise with students in the program.
-Topics of discussion include how to use military experience in an academic setting, how to apply your unique skill set as a veteran to traditional learning models, transfer and non-traditional student strategies, veteran benefits, college application strategies, and academic success challenges.
+Topics of discussion include academic skills, communication in a college setting, transferring to top collegiate institutions, career development, and networking.

 Engagement and Residential Experience

 The Veteran Accelerator program encourages you to make the most of your time on campus.
 Aside from academic obligations, you will commit a considerable amount of time to program-specific activities.
 You are required to go to most of the Veteran Accelerator events that are planned throughout the summer.
 You are also required to live on campus, where you will reside with other students in the program.
 Your spouse or other family members are not permitted to reside within this residence.
 Academic, professional, and social events are planned to support your development and are designed to complement your in-classroom experience.
 It is also encouraged for you to sign up for off-campus excursions planned by Stanford Summer Session that allow for hands-on exploration of the Silicon Valley and the greater San Francisco Bay Area.

 Admission is a selective process, and applications are reviewed in accordance to the Application Deadlines listed in the Admissions section.
 Students will be evaluated as a group with final admission offers distributed after the application closes.
 All applicants are required to complete an online Veteran Accelerator application.